HERITAGE-WAY BIKE PATH:

 Note; Take a quick detour by heading left, North, which will bring you to Wethersfield Cove Park.
 A parking lot is located here.

-Turn right and follow the road up to Main St. Turn right, South, on-road along the broad, tree lined Main St, passing by old historic homes dating back to the 1600's to 1800's.
+Turn right and follow Hanmer Rd up to Main St. Turn right, South, on-road along the broad, tree lined Main St, passing by old historic homes dating back to the 1600's to 1800's.
 At 7.2 miles you need to keep a sharp eye to your left for **Hart Street.
-Travel East on-road along this narrow residential street that bears right and becomes Marsh St. Turn left along Burbank St and travel underneath I-91.
-Turn right, South, down Great Meadows Rd and you'll then travel underneath Route 3 and come to the Great Meadows Road parking lot at 8 miles.
+Travel East, on-road along this narrow residential street.
+Come to the **Intersection of Marsh Street & Great Meadow Road

 The road deteriorates and the pavement brakes up as you pass through large fields heading East.
 You'll come to a dirt road on your right, labeled 2nd Lane on the Map, after 8.5 miles.
 Travel right, South, along 2nd Lane.
 Follow this rough, dirt road and you'll soon come alongside the Connecticut River.
 The road splits at Elm Street & Elm Street Extension.

-Note; You may continue South along the dirt, Elm Street Extension, as it follows the Connecticut River past farm fields.
+Note; You may continue South, along the dirt Elm Street Extension, as it follows the Connecticut River past farm fields.

 HH

-CLICK HERE FOR MAP
+CLICK HERE FOR HERITAGE WAY BIKE MAP

 BEFORE YOU SET OUT BE SURE TO READ THE